Snorkie (Miniature Schnauzer & Yorkie Mix): Info, Pictures, Characteristics & Facts

 Both male and female Snorkies are loving and attention-seeking.
 Males tend to be less moody than fixed females.
 However un-spayed girls generally get moody as their heat cycle changes, and that moodiness will rival any sassy attitude a male might have.
 Females seem to be more forceful when it comes to getting and giving attention.
 Males may try to establish themselves as a pack leader.
 But both genders share the same traits overall.
 The difference is the extent that some of these traits may be exhibited.

-The Snorkie is a massive dog in a little package that will keep the typical family active when everyone is spending time at home.
+The Snorkie is a massive dog in a tiny package that will keep the typical family active when everyone is spending time at home.
 Prospective owners should be prepared to share their beds and hide their slippers before bringing one of these loveable puppies home.
 This breed is suitable for households of all types, especially singles and elderly individuals.

 Featured Image Credit: mariann72, Pixabay